 And spoilt, moody Léa would rather spend her time with a never-ending stream of boys than bother with Molly.

-Maybe Molly needs to stop playing gooseberry and find a boy of her own?
+Maybe Molly needs to find a boy of her own?

 The Bloody Chamber by Angela Carter